openscaler-training/docker-K8s-Training/KCA - Cert prep/Questions.md

 .
 If you use Virtual Machine in your day-to-day business .
 If you use Kubernetes in your day-to-day business

-Don't worry, the question are not for the student :).
+No worry, those questions are not for the students :).